ahmad-fatayerji/alchaar-kiosk/README.md

 - Workflow `.github/workflows/docker-publish.yml` builds on `main` and pushes tags:
   - `latest` and short SHA to `ghcr.io/ahmad-fatayerji/alchaar-kiosk`.
 - Compose defaults to that image; override via `APP_IMAGE` env if needed.

-### Why GHCR shows an "unknown/unknown" entry

-You’ll see OS/Arch `linux/amd64` and also `unknown/unknown`.
-The latter is typically an OCI artifact (provenance/attestation or metadata) pushed by Buildx, which GHCR lists with unknown OS/arch.
-It’s harmless and can be ignored.

-- To hide it, set in the workflow step:
-  - `provenance: false` (and optionally `sbom: false`) on `docker/build-push-action`.
-- To support more platforms, set `platforms: linux/amd64,linux/arm64` and keep QEMU setup.

 ## Troubleshooting